Viraj-Sonavane/Data-Structures-Algorithms/Labs/Assignment 11/README.md

 bool isNeighbor(int u, int v);

 #### Problem 4.
 This function implements BFS algorithm.
 The parameter s is the source, from which BFS starts running.
 It initializes distance array to INT_MAX (defined in <climits>, so you need to include <climits>) It initializes parents[i] to i.
-It uses <queue> of the standard library (include it).To use queue, just do: queue<int> aq; //aq is the name of the queue Uses pseudocode from lecture notes.
-bfs will print out a node as it pops the node from the queue. cout << node << " " ; After queue is empty, then print out endl
+It uses <queue> of the standard library (include it).To use queue, just do: queue<int> aq; //aq is the name of the queue Uses pseudocode from lecture notes.bfs will print out a node as it pops the node from the queue. cout << node << " " ; After queue is empty, then print out endl

 void bfs(int s)